 You can postpone changing the pads until the weekend if the wear indication has just started to cause trouble.
 If your brake pads have begun to grind into the backing plate, you must stop right away and ask a friend to drive you to the closest Advance shop so you may purchase replacement brake pads.
 Additionally, it is crucial to change your brake pads and rotors.
 If you use the same old rotors as when you first installed your new brake pads, you may experience decreased performance or pulsing in the brake pedal.
 The best approach to make sure your brake installation lasts a long time is to replace the rotors.

-How to stop the squealing of the brakes
+How to stop the noise of the brakes

 Are you yet sick of the noise?
 Thankfully, a fast and inexpensive remedy can generally be found for screaming brakes.
 Here is what you're supposed to do.